The Bromley Local Plan

-In addition to these designations, there may also be changes to the London Plan, government legislation and government guidance during the life of this plan, when such changes take place, the current specific references in the adopted plan are likely to be incorrect; nevertheless, as the Bromley Local Plan must comply with the aforementioned, any changes to legislation etc., will take precedence over the policies in the Bromley Local Plan if it is at variance with them.
-There are links to these documents on the planning policy page.
+In addition to these designations, there may also be changes to the London Plan, government legislation and government guidance during the life of this plan, when such changes take place, the current specific references in the adopted plan are likely to be incorrect, there are links to these documents on the planning policy page.

 Also relevant to the Local Plan are the annual monitoring reports and five year housing supply.